BikashPandey17/youtube-app/README.md

 # Youtube App
 ```
 TODO:
-1. Add description of the project
+1. Add description of the project (along with system diagram)
 2. Requirements for the project
 3. Installing the requirements
 4. Running the Application (Schedular, Celery worker, Gunicorn Workers)